gvwilson/sensibleadventures/litany.md

 wiped the sweat from his face, and stepped back.
-His younger brother had held the polyps back long enough for the mysterious old woman to somehow make them real–at least, real enough for a blaster to kill–but the effort had drained them both.
+His younger brother had held the polyps back long enough for the mysterious old woman to somehow make them real enough for a blaster to kill, but the effort had drained them both.
 With her last breath,
 the old woman had whispered something in his brother's ear.
 His eyes had widened.